Netflix/OpenVPCal/README.md

   <tr>
    <td><code>(contextual menu) Load Plate Sequence</code>
    </td>
-   <td>Select a folder in which the pre-processed camera plate resides
+   <td>Select from one of the file formats to load and the folder in which the camera plate file resides
    </td>
   </tr>
   <tr>